Innovative Enhancements

 Preimplantation Genetic Testing for Aneuploidy (PGT-A) or for Monogenic disorders (PGT-M) refers to procedures where embryos obtained through an IVF cycle are evaluated for genetic disorders prior to implantation.

 PGT-M (formerly known as PGD, Preimplantation Genetic Diagnosis) is used to help prevent certain diseases or disorders from being passed on to the child from the parent (inherited genetic disorders).
-In most cases for PGT-M, the parent(s) from which the egg or sperm is provided have been genetically screened and identified to be carriers of potential problems.
+In most cases for PGT-M, the parent(s) from which the egg or sperm is provided have been genetically screened and identified to be carriers of potential genetic disorders.

 By analyzing DNA from each embryo, unaffected embryos can be preferentially selected for transfer.
 This test is indicated for those at risk of passing on a single gene disorder such as cystic fibrosis, fragile X syndrome, muscular dystrophy, Huntington disease, and many others.